 Debt is a serious threat to your financial security because it keeps you from making the most of your money.
 What you spend on debt payments could be stashed away for a rainy day, for your retirement, or for your kids’ college education.
 Once you become debt free, you’ll have more room in your budget to work on becoming financially secure.

 Spend on the Things You Enjoy (Without Feeling Guilty)

-Paying on debt leaves you with less money to do the things you really want to do in life.
+Paying for things by taking on debt leaves you with less money to do the things you really want to do in life

 Unfortunately, this leads many people deeper into debt.
 They can’t afford to buy things because of the debt they have, so they use more debt to make purchases until they reach the end of their borrowing rope.
 Paying off your debt ends this vicious cycle and frees up your money to buy the things you really enjoy.

 Reduce the Stress in Your Life